-WeBull is a zero-commission brokerage firm that’s coming at Robinhood for its number one spot.
+WeBull is a zero-commission brokerage firm that’s coming at Robinhood for the number one spot.
 In this WeBull review, I’ll tell you everything you need to know about the app so you can see if its right for you.

 WeBull Review: Overview

 Robinhood is one of the first zero-commission brokers to develop a successful business model.
-Now that Robinhood has proven it can work, more brokers are offering zero-commission trades.
+Since Robinhood has proven it can work, more brokers are offering zero-commission trades.

 WeBull Commissions & Fees

 If you want to trade different assets, WeBull has a lot to offer.
 Users can trade exchange-listed equities, ETFs, options and crypto-currencies like bitcoin.